75% of “The Squad” Has Been Investigated for Campaign Finance Abuses

 And she’s not the only one.

 Back in June, Ilhan Omar was ordered to reimburse her campaign $3,500 after an investigation from the Minnesota Campaign Finance Board found she illegally used campaign funds in 2016 and 2017.
-She was also find $500.
+She was also fined $500.
 The violating payments included reimbursements for personal travel expenses, in addition to hiring a law firm for services related to an inquiry into her personal tax returns.

 Soon-after she was hit with an FEC complaint in late August for allegedly using her campaign to illegally reimburse the travel expenses of political consultant Tim Mynett, who she is alleged to have had an affair with in divorce papers submitted by Mynett’s wife.
 The complaint was filed one day after those papers were submitted.
 Omar’s campaign has paid Mynett’s firm “E. Street Group, LLC” nearly $230,000 for various services since the beginning of 2018, and travel expenses.
 Most of the payments were after election day.
 Travel expenses totaled over $21,000 and were not itemized, which is required.